guildai/guildai/guild/tests/run-flags.md

     {'f': None}

     >>> flags("existing-path", {"f": "/not-existing"})
-    invalid value for 'f': /not-existing does not exist
+    invalid value for f: /not-existing does not exist
     <exit>

 Undefined flags generate an error: